fezzopro/rails_api-react_front_end/README.md

   RUN cd rails_api-react_front_end
   RUN git checkout set-up-project

-  CREATE a .env file on your root directory
+  CREATE a .env file on your backend/ directory
   ADD the following on the .env file with your postgres database credentials

   export PORT=3000